MileHacker Logo

 Historical Development

 The Bronx has a rich and history, deeply influencing American culture.
 Its story starts with the Lenape Native Americans.
-European settlement started in the early 17th century with Jonas Bronck.
+European settlement began in the early 17th century with Jonas Bronck.
 The borough served as a significant battleground during the American Revolutionary War.
 The 19th century brought train connections and the creation of vast municipal parks.
 The early 20th century saw rapid urbanization and demographic shifts, with the Grand Concourse reflecting it's building design grandeur.
 Despite mid-20th century challenges, The Bronx became where... was born hip-hop in the 1970s.
 Recent times show remarkable revitalization efforts, celebrating its layered past and strong communities.

 Historical Milestones